NGC 719 - Lenticular Galaxy in Aries

 The image below is a photograph of NGC 719 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 719 - Lenticular Galaxy is classified as Lenticular (S0) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 719 - Lenticular Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 719 - Lenticular Galaxy in Aries is classified as Lenticular (S0) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 719 - Lenticular Galaxy in Aries in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 719